Hablamos Español Insurance Companies We Work With

 2. Earthquake

 Earthquake and earth movement are also excluded and bought separately.
 In seismic regions this is a major exposure, and even modest shaking can cause costly structural damage that the homeowners policy will not touch.
+In Oregon and Washington this gap is especially common, and we cover it in depth in earthquake insurance in Oregon and Washington.

 3. Valuables above the sublimits